CPK Insurance

 It typically starts with general liability, commercial property, workers' compensation if required, and commercial auto if you use vehicles.
 For a furniture retailer in Idaho, that can help address customer injury, property damage, legal defense, building damage, theft, storm damage, and inventory loss, depending on the policy and endorsements selected.

 Yes, workers' compensation is required in Idaho for businesses with 1 or more employees.
-Sole proprietors, working partners, and household domestic workers are listed as exemptions in the state data provided.
+Sole proprietors, working partners, and household domestic workers are listed as exemptions.

 General liability is the main coverage to review for showroom slip-and-fall or other customer injury claims.
 It may also help with legal defense and settlement costs, subject to the policy terms and limits you choose.